0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 3 Documentation.md

 `new()` takes the input expression and initializes the struct variables.
 `read_char()` method increments the token position and the next token to be read.
 `next_token()` method returns a token type `TokenKind` based on the current lexeme.
-- The `read_num` identifier is a [closure](https://doc.rust-lang.org/rust-by-example/fn/closures.html) for grouping digits into one token.
 - Similarly in Python, I used [pattern matching](https://doc.rust-lang.org/rust-by-example/flow_control/match.html) as an alternative to switch cases.

 Next is to create a parser for the tokens.
 Similar method is used from the lexer by creating a stuct then implementing the struct.